slz2003/RFCScope-/Errata_filtering/Result_manual/9762-8/packetizer_raw_output.md

 Define the fallback behavior when a DHCPv6 REPLY is received from a non-link‑local address, either by mandating that REPLYs must use a link‑local source or by specifying how to derive an appropriate association when they do not.

-**Severity:** Medium
-  *Basis:* This underspecification can result in inconsistent implementations in environments where DHCPv6 REPLYs may originate from non-link‑local addresses, thus affecting the intended source address selection mechanism.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Causal Expert: Issue B
-- CrossRFC Expert: Issue-2
-- Boundary Expert: Finding-2

 ---